+Polycystic Ovarian Syndrome (PCOS) is associated with both autism and ADHD [Berni et al 2017] and produces hirsutism, elevated adrenal androgens, hypercortisolaemia and insulin resistance, often with resulting hyperglycaemia.
 Hormonal events are believed to have a large impact on autistic females throughout their lives.
 Clinically autistic girls report experiencing higher levels of dysmenorrhoea, menorrhagia, and more intrusive effects of menstruation than their neurotypical peers [Moseley et al 2020].
 The sensory implications of menstruation care can also impact on the mental health and presentation of autistic females [Steward et al 2018].
-Parents report witnessing increased anxiety and emotional difficulties during menstruation, impacting socially and educationally [Steward et al 2018].
+Parents report witnessing increased anxiety and emotional difficulties during menstruation, impacting socially and educationally.
 Research indicates that autistic females and females with ADHD may experience the physical symptoms of menopause over a longer period [Moseley et al 2020], while also experiencing greater impact from psychological and emotional symptoms such as poor sleep, increased anxiety, impaired recall, and concentration.
-The menopause may impact on the mental health of neurotypical females, with a greater impact on neurodivergent females who have experienced anxiety and/or depression from a young age [Moseley et al 2020].
-Autistic females may also experience more difficulties in reporting their experiences or accessing appropriate support [Steward et al 2018].
+The menopause may impact more markedly on the mental health of neurodivergent females who have experienced anxiety and/or depression from a young age [Moseley et al 2020].
+Autistic females also experience more difficulties in reporting these experiences and accessing appropriate support [Steward et al 2018].
 The effect of hormones from menarche to menopause in neurodivergent females merits further research.